 “Without the support of grants, we wouldn’t have been able to serve as many individuals as we do now.
 So much of what we see as our partnership with The Community Foundation is through capacity building.
 The partnership has allowed us to grow and connect in ways that we didn’t think we could, it’s given our organization a new perspective on how to not only benefit those that we serve, but how to better our community overall.”

 ICAN’s vision is simple—to help families thrive by keeping them together.
-Through bold and innovative thinking, pushing the envelope with collaborative solutions, and supporting the needs of children and families, ICAN has used the building blocks it’s been given to reach new heights for the future of care in our community.
+Through bold and innovative thinking, pushing the envelope with collaborative solutions, and supporting the needs of children and families, ICAN has used the building blocks it’s been given to reach new heights for the future of care in our community and beyond.